Welcome to the Corvallis Bicycle Collective!

 Corvallis, OR 97339

-EXTENDED SHOP HOURS IN MAY & JUNE: MONDAYS 6 PM - 8 PM
+EXTENDED SUMMER SHOP HOURS: MONDAYS 5 PM - 8 PM

-Volunteer mechanics Wendy and Carrie will give technical assistance at the shop as we all get ready for a sunny bicycling season.
+Volunteer mechanics Wendy and Carrie give technical assistance at the shop during the sunny bicycling season.

 the shop is OPEN seven days a week!

 We're now open Mon - Wed, 12 - 4pm, Mondays 5-8 pm, and Thu - Sun, 12 - 6pm!